“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 …but the steam engine did not replace our equestrian friends entirely.

-Then came the internal combustion engine, and the automobile... which was the tipping point for horses.
+Then came the internal combustion engine, and the automobile.
+That was the tipping point for horses.

-Some might argue horses no longer having to work is a good thing, but from a purely economic perspective, the "horseless carriage" replaced more than their job... it replaced them entirely.
+Some might argue horses no longer having to work is a good thing, but from a purely economic perspective, the “horseless carriage” replaced more than their job.
+It almost replaced them entirely.